-Emeritus Professor of Civil Engineering and Director of Research (University of Cambridge) and Chair, UKCRIC International Advisory Board
+Emeritus Professor of Civil Engineering, University of Cambridge, and Chair, UKCRIC International Advisory Board

 Robert Mair is Head of the Centre on Smart Infrastructure and Construction (CSIC) at Cambridge, funded by EPSRC/Innovate(UK) and industry.
 CSIC’s principal aim is transforming the future of infrastructure through smarter information by developing innovative sensors and data analysis models.
 He is also Chairman of the Strategic Advisory Board of the Centre for Digital Built Britain, based at Cambridge.